 Artists do not often depict hanging scenes showing more than one or two doomed men.
 This may be related to the difficulty of managing several characters in one scene credibly.
 In 2017 I brought together several cowboy characters in one unforgettable barn hanging scene.

-This deeply violent, forbidden subject fascinated me as a boy of 13 or 14 who had no adult supervision while on after school visits to the public library in those ancient days before the Internet.
+This deeply violent, forbidden subject fascinated me as a teenage boy who had no adult supervision while on after school visits to the public library in those ancient days before the Internet.

 While I was attending elementary school, I had been taught that my country was civilized and peaceful.
 Oh yeah?
 What about the hung cowboys?